metakgp/erp-auto-login/CONTRIBUTING.md

 ## How to make a .xpi file

 A xpi file is simply a zip file.
-The following steps show how to make the extention into a .xpi file:
+The following steps show how to make the extension into a .xpi file:

-1. Open a terminal inside the the repository.
+1. Open a terminal **inside** the the folder *erp-auto-login* (after cloning it).

 2. Enter this command to compress the files into a .zip file, while excluding the unnecessary files -